Options - go to homepage

 TPSDK

-TPSDK, along with its core components—the Sensor Software Interface (SSI) and the Licensing Software Interface (LSI)—forms the foundation of all SDK-related functionality.
+TPSDK, together with its core components—the Sensor Software Interface (SSI) and the Licensing Software Interface (LSI)—establishes the architectural foundation for comprehensive SDK functionality.

-The SSI provides access to a wide range of GNSS receiver features, from configuring the receiver’s internal UHF radio to performing tilted measurements and more.
+The SSI delivers extensive access to advanced GNSS receiver capabilities, encompassing everything from internal UHF radio configuration to precision tilted measurements and beyond.

 For more information, refer to the TPSDK documentation.